San Uk Ling Holding Centre: Establishment and early years

-2019–2020 Hong Kong protests
+2019 protests

 During the 2019–2020 Hong Kong protests, some arrested protestors were sent to San Uk Ling as an overspill detention facility after 5 August 2019.
 On 11 August 2019 alone, 54 people who were arrested in Causeway Bay and Tsim Sha Tsui were sent there.
-While Yuen Long, Tuen Mun, Pat Heung, and Sheung Shui police stations being located closer to downtown Hong Kong and having some detainee capacity, San Uk Ling is more remote, making it difficult for arrested persons to contact outsiders.
+While Yuen Long, Tuen Mun, Pat Heung, and Sheung Shui police stations being located closer to downtown Hong Kong and having some detainee capacity, San Uk Ling is more remote, making it difficult for the arrestees to contact outsiders.
 There are no closed-circuit televisions in the entrance and exit passages, meeting rooms and search rooms of San Uk Ling.
-In response to the reason of using San Uk Ling on 11 August 2019, the Police explained that San Uk Ling was found to be "most suitable" for detaining arresttees with its capacity, high level of security, distance from areas of disturbance and the low risk of attack by protesters since there was a widespread disturbance in various areas in Hong Kong, many police stations that could normally be used as detaining centre were under attack or were too close to the areas of disturbance.
+In response to the public's concern, the Police explained that since many police stations that could normally be used as detaining centre were under attack or too close to protest scenes, San Uk Ling was found to be "most suitable" for detaining arrestees with its capacity, high level of security, distance from areas of disturbance, and the low risk of attack by protesters.

-Allegations of tortures to detainees
+Alleged tortures

 In September 2019, 31 people detained in San Uk Ling were sent to North District Hospital, among whom six were seriously injured with bone fractures.
-One person was reportedly beaten to the point that his arm was connected to his torso only through skin.
-Others reportedly had their teeth beaten out, and some reportedly suffered intracerebral haemorrhages.
-There were also allegations of delays in sending the injured to the hospital, and deprivation of necessary medication.
-Some protesters taken to San Uk Ling also alleged sexual assault by officers there.
-Six justices of the peace who had wanted to visit San Uk Ling to investigate allegations of mistreatment there saw their request denied.
-In response to the lawmarker Hon Tanya Chan’s enquires on such allegations, the-then Secretary for Security, Mr John Lee replied in the Legislative Council on 6 November 2019 that among the 30 arrestees who handled in San Uk Ling and required medical treatment, no one reported being injured during the detention.
-There were 10 arrestees reporting injuries upon arrival at the centre and the rest only reported ill for treatment.
-Regarding the allegation of sexual assault, Lee said that there had been no complaint against police relating to any sexual assault of detainees.
+Media reported one was seriously assaulted with his arm connected to his torso only through skin, while others had their teeth beaten out, and some suffered intracerebral haemorrhages.
+Police were also accused of delaying the hospitalisation of the injured and depriving them of necessary medication.
+Some protesters taken to San Uk Ling alleged the officers of sexual assault.
+Six justices of the peace who wanted to investigate the allegations of mistreatment were denied of visiting San Uk Ling.
+In response to lawmaker Tanya Chan’s enquires, John Lee, then Secretary for Security and later the Chief Executive, claimed amongst the 30 arrestees in San Uk Ling that required medical treatment, no one reported injury during the detention.
+He added 10 arrestees reported injuries upon arrival at the centre and the rest only reported ill for treatment.
+Regarding the allegation of sexual assault, Lee said no such complaint against police received.